amaurijp/aRIX/README.md

 ---

 ## Notes:
+- The fiel `numbers_extraction_mode` is only considered by the program if a numerical parameter is inserted in the `parameter_to_extract`.
 - The **program uses convolutional neural networks (CNNs)** to classify document sections.
 - **Topic-based searches** rely on **LDA & LSA document-topic matrices**.
 - **LLM prompts** assist in **automatic parameter extraction**.
-- For the `semantic_entry`, the terms present in each category [🔗 Available Categories](https://github.com/amaurijp/arix_v2/blob/main/categories_for_semantic_search.txt) are found during corpus processing by calculating cosine similarities of the word-vector embeddings and are recorded in the json file `.../Inputs/ner\_rules.json`.
+- For the `semantic_entry`, the terms present in each category [🔗 Available Categories](https://github.com/amaurijp/arix_v2/blob/main/categories_for_semantic_search.txt) are found during corpus processing by calculating cosine similarities of the word-vector embeddings and are recorded in the json file `.../Inputs/ner_rules.json`.
 The match attempt will be done using function `regex.search( cat_term , input_document )`.
 - If `search_token_by_token` is `True`, each token (token_i) separated by the space character `\s` in the input document will be split and introduced in function `regex.search( text_to_be_found , token_i )`.
 Argument `False` will make the input document go through the function `regex.search( text_to_be_found , input_document )`.
 This argument is only considered by the program if an entry is provided in the field `semantic_entry`.

 ---